gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 ### Web beacons

 * Web beacons are small strings of HTML code that are placed in a Web page.
 They are sometimes called “clear GIFs”, pixel tags, web bugs, or tracking bugs .
 Web beacons are most often used in conjunction with cookies

+### tracking pixel
+A very small (typically transparent, 1px*1px) image in the web page that permit the loading web page to be tracked by web servers.

 ## 3. Knowledge-based System